 The OKWU EPP went through the CAEP site visit accreditation review during the 2022-2023 academic year with the visit occurring in Spring of 2023.
-Instead of including the Areas for Improvement (AFI) from 2021-2022, the EPP is including the AFIs from the CAEP site visit and progress toward addressing these as an appendix at the end of this report.
+There was also a virtual CAEP visit in Spring of 2025 to address the one stipulation received.
+CAEP recommended removal of that stipulation after the visit.
+Additional information is available in the appendix.
+The EPP is including the AFIs from the CAEP site visit and progress toward addressing these as an appendix at the end of this report.